 A natural convective heat transfer analysis was done to determine the airflow velocity and temperature fields of a server room.
 Based on the results, the room layout and positioning of the ventilation and air conditioning units can be optimized for enhanced performance and energy savings.

-For this simulation, a steady state natural convective heat transfer analysis was done.
-The indoor part of the hall, in addition to the outdoor environment, was modeled with a fixed temperature and zero-gradient boundary conditions were assigned, assuming a cold weather condition.
+For this simulation, a steady state natural convective heat transfer analysis was chosen.
+The indoor part of the hall, in addition to the outdoor environment, was modeled with a fixed temperature and zero-gradient boundary conditions were assigned, assuming cold weather conditions.
 Results include pressure and velocity fields, volume flux, and final temperature in the hallway.

 A steady-state natural convective heat transfer analysis was carried out to simulate internal airflow in a car cabin.
 The cabin has a four-inlet air conditioning system located in the front dashboard and an outlet vent on the hood.
 The initial car temperature was 30 degrees Celsius, and the temperature of the airflow was set at 10 degrees Celsius.
 The final results demonstrated the airflow velocity through the cabin and the rate of cooling in the vehicle.

 The heating, ventilation and air conditioning projects described above can be imported into your own workspace for free, to help you start your own simulation with minimum effort.
 If you have any questions regarding the platform or simulation in general, the SimScale Forum is the perfect place to ask them.
 To learn how to set up your own simulation with SimScale, you can choose from more than 50 webinars on different topics.
 Just pick one from here and watch the recording on the webinar’s dedicated page.